 More than once I've given one of these a blow to dislodge this gunk only to be rewarded with a faceful of antique detritus and a deep feeling of resentment and sorrow.
 This keyboard was pretty for about a fortnight, but every one you see in the wild now looks stomach-turningly bad; let's make them extinct.

-Note: With thanks to Jonathan Zufi.
-Many of the images in this post were kindly supplied by Jonathan Zufi, the author of one of my favourite indulgent books about Apple design, Iconic.
+Many of the images in this post were kindly supplied by Jonathan Zufi, the author of one of my favourite indulgent books about Apple design, Iconic (opens in new tab).
 Jonathan took many hundreds of photos for Iconic – some of which, above, have never been published before – and spoke to some terrific people in the Apple industry about its enduring design prowess.
-If you love Apple’s hardware a tenth as much as I do, I urge you to treat yourself to a copy.
+If you love Apple’s hardware a tenth as much as I do, I urge you to treat yourself to a copy (opens in new tab).
 Oh god, that Special Edition!